Icehouse Canyon to Icehouse Saddle

 If Icehouse Saddle is your final destination, it is worth the extra effort to hike up the ridge to the north a few hundred feet to get above the trees for a magnificent view of the range to the east and west.
 The combination of blue skies, white snow, and impressive peaks make for an exception outing.

-On the descent, an emergency poncho that has been living in my backpack for an occasion not such as this, served as a great makeshift toboggan.
-Poncho sledding, as we named it, added even more enjoyment to this winter hike.
+On the descent, if you keep an emergency poncho in the bottom of your backpack (for completely different circumstances), you can put it to use as a makeshift toboggan.
+Poncho sledding, as it could be called, adds even more enjoyment to this winter hike.

 Before you go: In addition to an adventure pass, a free wilderness permit is required to enter the Cucamonga Wilderness.
 The permit may be picked up at the ranger station in Mount Baldy Village the day of the hike, or call ahead if you’re a sunrise hiker and they will leave it out for you.